kimjansheden/PayloadVideoPlugin/packages/video-plugin/README.md

 The CLI sets common fallbacks (`STATIC_DIR`, `PAYLOAD_CONFIG_PATH`, `MONGODB_URI` ← `DATABASE_URI`, default `PAYLOAD_SECRET`) before invoking
 `createWorker`.
 It shuts down gracefully on `SIGINT`/`SIGTERM`.

+## Contributing

+Contributions are welcome.
+Please open an issue or PR with a clear description of the change and how to test it.
+If you add features, include a short README note so onboarding stays accurate.